AdobeDocs/release-notes.en/current.md

 >[!IMPORTANT]
 >
 >To receive a monthly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).
 Check back frequently to stay on top of what's happening on Experience League.
-The next Priority Product Update will deploy in **January 2023**, after the holiday season.
-Stay tuned!

 This page provides access to Experience Cloud product release notes pages and the latest tutorials, courses, and events on Experience League.

-Latest update: **January 5, 2023**
+Latest update: **January 6, 2023**

 * [[!DNL Experience League] events](#events)
 * [[!DNL Adobe System Status]](#status)